 ☑ From 24 hours to 30-second response

-Away for 9-hour flight from BVI, there’s the place where Titanic sunk.
+Away for the 9-hour flight from BVI, there’s the place where Titanic sunk.
 I always wonder why it took so long before rescue ships arrive.
 The same goes for HMA! e-mail response.
 I sent out an e-mail filled with a few questions and waited for a reply.

 24 hours (1402 minutes to be precise) later I received a message: